10 Parameters To Measure The Success Of Your Agile Efforts

 #3 Customer/User Satisfactionsatisfaction

-Metrics for customer/user satisfaction include statistics related to sales figures, support calls made compared to the number of features developed and delivered in a given time frame, or usage of a product or website.
+Metrics for customer/user satisfaction include statistics related to sales figures, support calls made compared to the number of features developed and delivered in a given time frame, or usage of product or website.

 #4 Business Valuebusiness-value